zeppe-lin/pkgman/README.md

 INSTALL
 -------
 The shell commands `make && make install` should build and install this package.
+The shell command `make install_bashcomp` should install bash completion script.

 See `config.mk` file for configuration parameters, and `pathnames.h` for absolute filenames that pkgman wants for various defaults.

 LICENSE